Stian Carstensen: Biography

-In 1998 Carstensen was invited to write commissioned work for Vossajazz Norwegian Jazz Festival at Voss.
+In 1998 Carstensen was invited to write commissioned work for Vossajazz Norwegian Jazz Festival at Vossavangen.
 He wrote some music and put together a band consisting of his colleague Jarle Vespestad, a leading Norwegian drummer who also play in Farmers Market, with Django Bates from England, with Tord Gustavsen Trio from Norway, and Ernst Reijseger from the Netherlands.
 The music was performed in April 1998, with great success.
 The choice of musicians was made carefully, because they each had one thing in common; they were into a lot of styles at the same time.
 The music was composed in a contemporary spirit, but contained elements from many different styles without being artificial.

 This seems to be a highlight in Carstensen's career, and he has been working a lot with that ensemble after this.
 Another highlight was his release of the new record Farmers Market on the German label Winter & Winter, he toured Europe and Japan with this band in 2000.
 They received very good reviews both for the album and the concert in magazines such as The Wire, Rolling Stone among others.
 Farmers Market has also played at the world's biggest jazz festival, the North Sea Jazz Festival in The Hague, the Netherlands.

 Carstensen also played with Dutch cello player Ernst Reijseger.
 They work as a duo, playing only self-written stuff in various improvisational folk styles.

 He has studied Bulgarian polyphony in Bulgaria, and rural American Afro-Celtic music in the Appalachians, on a fee from the Norwegian cultural department.
 He is currently on a two-year state fee to study Bulgarian traditional music.
 His instruments are: accordion, kaval (Bulgarian flute), bagpipes, guitar, violin, mandolin & banjo.

 He played the accordionist in the circus band (and the soundtrack) of the 2005 Neil Gaiman, Dave McKean film MirrorMask.

 In 2000 Carstensen recorded his solo album, with only his own compositions for Winter & Winter, to be released in 26 countries.

 John Kellman of All About Jazz recognized Carstensen's commission Flip for Vossajazz March 2013, as no. 1 of his "Best Live Shows of 2013".